 The effects of race and gender on Carbamazepine pharmacokinetics have not been systematically evaluated.

 Indications and Usage for Carbamazepine

-Carbamazepine tablets, USP are indicated for use as an anticonvulsant drug.
+Carbamazepine is indicated for use as an anticonvulsant drug.
 Evidence supporting efficacy of Carbamazepine as an anticonvulsant was derived from active drug-controlled studies that enrolled patients with the following seizure types:

 Beneficial results have also been reported in glossopharyngeal neuralgia.

 This drug is not a simple analgesic and should not be used for the relief of trivial aches or pains.

 Carbamazepine should not be used in patients with a history of previous bone marrow depression, hypersensitivity to the drug, or known sensitivity to any of the tricyclic compounds, such as amitriptyline, desipramine, imipramine, protriptyline, nortriptyline, etc. Likewise, on theoretical grounds its use with monoamine oxidase (MAO) inhibitors is not recommended.
 Before administration of Carbamazepine, MAO inhibitors should be discontinued for a minimum of 14 days, or longer if the clinical situation permits.